 Bananas are the most convenient fruit, as you can eat it quickly with minimal mess.
-So, because of that, Dole Japan unveiled the nation’s first banana vending machine where you can buy a banana for 130 yen each, or 390 yen for a bunch.
-You can find this vending machine at Shibuya Station, by exit number 3 on the first basement floor.
+Because of that, Dole Japan unveiled the nation’s first banana vending machine where you can buy a banana to go for 130 yen each, or 390 yen for a bunch.
+And so crumbles the myth that vending machine food is unhealthy food.

 Nissin is the most popular cup noodle brand in Japan and is no wonder they also have their famous cup noodles in a vending machine too.

 What’s different from buying instant cup noodles and pouring hot water over them, you might wonder?
 Well, the vending machine prepares them for you and the cup of noodles comes out piping hot and ready to gulp down.
 There are several locations, especially in service stops along highways.
 One cup noodle vending machine has been spotted in Jingu Stadium.